Schools Behind Our River

 Contents of Predator Kits supplied to schools

-Each kit will include one set of binoculars, magnifying glasses, specimen trays and boxes, eDNA testing kits from Wilderlab, insect identification books, bird and lizard identification posters, specimen jars, and several scientific field study tools and resources for students and teachers to use when undertaking field trip classes.
+The new ‘Noticing Nature’ kits include a set of professional bird-watching binoculars, magnifying glasses, specimen trays, and boxes, eDNA testing kits from Wilderlab, insect identification books, bird and lizard identification posters, specimen jars, and several scientific field study tools and resources for students and teachers to use when undertaking field trip classes.

 Rrt Hos Pirinoa 2021 6